netcrop/watchgate/README.md

 # watchgate
 Time based One Time Password - TOTP written as Bash/SHELL Cron service.
+It can be used to auto generate TOTP within one minute interval for local, remote computers and Virtul machines.
+the administrator seating behind a single user account can remote login to all other nodes user accounts.
 ## Install, maintain and uninstall

 * For linux/unix system: